How to establish your new lawn turf quickly

 Despite the best will in the world, welcome to real grass and real grass problems.
 Your old lawn may have suffered from all sorts of lawn problems and ailments but the symptons probably went unnoticed.
 If you notice any white/grey white mycelium like cotton wool on the new lawn, especially when the weather is warm and moist and muggy then you may have an attack of Fusarium Disease.
 If you notice pink mycelium on the lawn's surface then you might have an attack of Red Thread Disease.

-Should you have a requirement for lawn turf or top soil you can order it from The Lawn Shop.
+Should you have a requirement for lawn products you can order them from The Lawn Shop.